Type 90 AFV: Description

 The hull is made of all-welded homogeneous armour plate, and provides protection against small arms fire.
 The vehicle carries a maximum of 15 including crew.
 The driver sits in the front left of the hull, and has a single piece hatch, which opens to the left.
 The driver is provided with three day periscopes.
 One of them can be replaced by a passive low-light-level night vision device or infrared sight.
 The commander sits behind the driver and has a single piece hatch.

 The air-cooled, turbocharged diesel engine sits to the right rear of the driver.
 The engine is usually the BF8L 413F of 320 hp, but some models (Type 91) are powered by a more powerful 360 hp engine BF8L 513C.
 A large intake is located in the top of the hull, with an exhaust on the right hand side.
 The engine feeds a new hydraulic gearbox with 4 forward gears and 1 reverse gear.
-The track is driven at the front by a drive sprocket, and passes over five dual rubber-typed road wheels and three track-return rollers, then loops over an idler at the rear, before returning to the front again.
+The track is driven at the front by a drive sprocket, and passes over five dual rubber-tyred road wheels and three track-return rollers, then loops over an idler at the rear, before returning to the front again.

 A 12.7 millimetre calibre machine gun with armoured shields is located in an open mount at the front of a small hatch in the center of the hull which opens into the troop compartment.
 The gun can traverse through 360 degrees and can be elevated to an angle of 90 degrees.
 A total of 1,050 rounds is carried on board.
 The troop compartment is at the rear of the hull with the infantrymen entering via a large door hinged on the right.
 Over the top of the troop compartment is a total of four hatches, two small ones located towards the front and two oblong ones to the rear; the latter open outwards.
 In each side of the hull there are three firing ports with periscopes.
 On either side of the forward hull, a cluster of four 76 mm smoke grenade dischargers is mounted.

 The vehicle is fully amphibious, a folding trim board stowed at the front of the hull needs to be raised, and the vehicle can then propel itself in the water using its tracks.
 Standard equipment includes an NBC system, a Type 889 radio, and a Type 803 intercom system.